-- tax-exempt organizations;

-- insurance companies;

-- dealers in securities;

-- traders in securities that elect to use a mark-to-market method of accounting for securities holdings;

-- pension plans;

-- trusts;

-- financial institutions;

-- entities taxed as partnerships or partners therein;

-- persons holding Notes as part of a "straddle", "hedge", "conversion transaction," "synthetic security" or other integrated investment;

-- persons who hold our stock or Notes on behalf of another person as a nominee;

-- U.S. expatriates;

-- Nonresident alien individuals present in the United States for more than 182 days in a taxable year; or

-- U.S. Holders (as defined below) who have a "functional currency" other than the U.S. dollar.
+- tax-exempt organizations; - insurance companies; - dealers in securities; - traders in securities that elect to use a mark-to-market method of accounting for securities holdings; - pension plans; - trusts; - financial institutions; - entities taxed as partnerships or partners therein; - persons holding Notes as part of a "straddle", "hedge", "conversion transaction," "synthetic security" or other integrated investment; - persons who hold our stock or Notes on behalf of another person as a nominee; - U.S. expatriates; - Nonresident alien individuals present in the United States for more than 182 days in a taxable year; or - U.S. Holders (as defined below) who have a "functional currency" other than the U.S. dollar; or - Non-U.S. Holders for whom income from the Notes is deemed to be effectively connected with a trade or business within the United States within the meaning of the Code.

-Finally, this summary does not address other U.S. federal tax consequences (such as estate and gift tax consequences, the Medicare tax on net investment income and the alternative minimum tax) or any state, local or foreign tax consequences.
+Finally, this summary does not address other U.S. federal tax consequences (such as estate and gift tax consequences, the Medicare tax on net investment income and the alternative minimum tax, consequences arising under special timing rules prescribed under section 451(b) of the Code) or any state, local or non-U.S. tax consequences.

-The discussion below is based upon the provisions of the Code, and Treasury Regulations, rulings and judicial decisions as of the date hereof.
+The discussion below is based upon the provisions of the Code, Treasury Regulations, rulings and judicial decisions as of the date hereof.
 Those authorities may be changed, perhaps retroactively, so as to result in U.S. federal income tax consequences different from those discussed below.
 This summary does not address all aspects of U.S. federal income taxes and does not deal with all tax consequences that may be relevant to holders in light of their personal circumstances.